namdev-rathod/IT-Career-Guidance/README.md

     - There are always opportunities available in the market
     - Need to proove ourself with right knowledge
     - Be consistant to earn right skills
     - Don't depend on marks.
 Life is beyond on that.
+    - Make a good friend circle
+    - Trust yourself